AEON-Project/GameOn-TON-Hackathon/README.md

 - Code Snippets and Relevant Information

 ## General FAQ
-General FAQ can be found at the bottom of the [website](https://aeon.xyz/gameon)
+General FAQ such as submission requirements and judging criteria can be found at the bottom of the [website](https://aeon.xyz/gameon)

 ## Techinical FAQ